-- Make sure that you take up sunscreen, it might be really early but it gets hot quick and the sun reflects off the snow.
+- Make sure that you take up sunscreen, it might be really early but it gets hot quickly and the sun reflects off the snow.

 What to do other than Skiing

-What I like about summer skiing is I think you get the best of both worlds from a resort.
+What I like about summer skiing in Saas-Fee is you get the best of both worlds from one resort.
 You can ski early in the morning and then have the afternoon to explore other outdoor activities that are available.

 You are definitely spoilt for choice in the glacier village of Saas-Fee, from your usual hiking, biking, golfing and swimming.
-You can also do amazing adventures like glacier trekking, via ferrata or take a thrilling ride on the feeblitz toboggan run.
+As well as amazing adventures like glacier trekking, via Ferrata or taking a thrilling ride on the feeblitz toboggan run.

 Or you can just relax and breathe in the fresh mountain air and indulge in traditional Swiss food and wine.
 All are definitely a great option in my eyes.